-Most people now use more than one financial institution for their banking needs.
+Most people use more than one financial institution for their banking needs.
 It is easy to see the competition from other big banks, but many financial institutions struggle to quantify the threat from FinTech firms.
-Customer experience (CX) is a key factor in building and maintaining high customer loyalty but this might be the area in which big banks struggle the most.
+Customer experience (CX) is a key factor in building and maintaining high customer loyalty, but this might be the area in which big banks struggle the most.
 If a bank provides an excellent experience to its customers, they will be able to maintain customer loyalty and keep money in their banks.
 So, how can you improve your CX?
 You’ll have to ask yourself some questions.

 1. Consumer Research Channels